REConnect: Participatory RE for Social Sustainability: Related Work

 \subsection{Inclusiveness in Software Engineering}

-Today’s complex software systems must account for diverse user experiences and human contexts \cite{autili2025engineering, bennaceur2024responsible}.
+Today's complex software systems must account for diverse user experiences and human contexts \cite{autili2025engineering, bennaceur2024responsible}.
 Requirements engineering plays a critical role in understanding user needs and characteristics, yet organizations often struggle to identify \emph{who} to involve and \emph{how} to capture their perspectives.
 This gap can have serious consequences: for example, object-detection systems in self-driving vehicles exhibit higher error rates for pedestrians with darker skin tones, illustrating how insufficiently diverse data can lead to real-world harm \cite{wilson2019predictive}.

 Addressing these challenges requires attention to human values \cite{friedman2013value} and user characteristics such as age \cite{mannheim2019inclusion}, ability, and socioeconomic status \cite{burnett2021toward}.
-Other authors argue for an even more deeply intertwined relationship between inclusive software and human values.
 Inclusive software is designed to respect, reflect, and accommodate the diversity of human needs, abilities, and contexts \cite{nuseibeh2025engineering}, while human values provide the ethical and social principles that guide its design and development \cite{ferrario2016values}.
 Human values such as equity, fairness, accessibility, privacy, autonomy, and respect define what inclusivity means in practice.
-Without explicitly considering these values, software introduces bias that can unintentionally marginalize certain groups or create barriers to participation.
-For example, accessibility features support equity for users with disabilities, multilingual interfaces reflect cultural respect, and privacy mechanisms uphold autonomy and trust.
+Without explicitly considering these values, software introduces bias that can unintentionally marginalize certain groups or create barriers to participation, directly undermining the social sustainability of the communities it is meant to serve.
 Concerns about system biases go back to Friedman and Nissenbaum \cite{friedman1996bias}, who detailed how computer systems can perpetuate societal prejudice.
-Sutcliffe \cite{sutcliffe2002user} emphasized user diversity early in user-centered requirements methods, while later frameworks such as Value-Sensitive Design \cite{friedman2013value} aimed to systematically account for stakeholder values and ethics or participatory approaches to ensure values are grounded in real user needs and their context.
-In the following sections, we briefly review methods for user-centered and participatory requirements engineering that aim to elicit and operationalize human values through direct interaction with users and communities.
+Later frameworks such as Value-Sensitive Design \cite{friedman2013value} aimed to systematically account for stakeholder values and ethics, while participatory approaches sought to ensure values are grounded in real user needs and context \cite{tizard2024elicitation, gama2024awareness}.